weeperscreepers/Promise.go/README.md

 So with that said, here is a library implementing the `Promise` pattern well-known (maligned?) by web devs everywhere.
 We implement the familiar promise behavior, as well as some new tricks.

+The following examples and more can be found in the /test directory.

 ### Just like mom used to make them

 ```golang